Features

 # With py-buzz

-This is also mostly just syntactic sugar, but it save you a few lines of code and is still very expressive.
+This is also mostly just syntactic sugar, but it can save you a few lines of code and is still very expressive.
 It might also be useful if you need to supply some more context in your error:

-def neopolitan(val: Optional[str]):
+def neopolitan(val: str | None):

 val,